Jonny Trunk: Broadcasting

 Trunk is also a regular broadcaster on London's art radio station Resonance FM.
-His long-running radio show OST has concentrated on film music, TV music, library music and related recordings since 2004 and is the only show of its kind on British radio.
+His long-running radio show OST has concentrated on film music, TV music, library music and related recordings since 2003 until 2022 and is the only show of its kind on British radio.
 It has championed the work of François de Roubaix, Roger Roger (composer), Krzysztof Komeda and many other obscure international soundtrack and library artists.
 Other recent broadcasting has included the BBC Radio 4 documentary Into The Music Library and presenting on BBC Two's The Culture Show.
 Trunk was the first dedicated film music DJ in the UK.

 Writing, publishing

-HarperCollins published the Jonny Trunk book Dirty Fan Male in 2004.
+HarperCollins published the Jonny Trunk book Dirty Fan Male in 2005.
 It subsequently became a Channel 4 documentary.

 He also writes for Vice, Record Collector, and Mojo.

 Working with art publishers FUEL Design, Jonny Trunk published the world's first and only book dedicated to the graphic art of production library music on Trunk Records.
 This book, known as The Music Library, was the first book to bring to the public the hidden art and design of vintage library recordings.
 The book was expanded in 2016.

-The original "Music Library" book was followed up, in late 2010, with the world's first overview of the life and early publishing work of John Sutcliffe, the underground leather couturier who started AtomAge.
+The original "Music Library" book was followed up in 2010 with Dressing for Pleasure in Rubber, Vinyl and Leather: The Best of Atomage 1972-1980, about AtomAge.

 2011 saw the publication of Own Label, Sainsbury's Design Studio 1962 - 1977.
 This book brought together a vast array of own label packaging developed and designed by the supermarket's in house studio.
 Conceived by Jonny Trunk and based on his memory of the 1975 Own Label Cornflake packet, the book brings some 400+ rare, period and often curious designs from the Sainsbury's Archive into the modern graphic world.

 Trunk licensed the document and letter archive of Mary Whitehouse based at the University of Essex, and made a deal with publishers Faber and Faber.
 The book based on this material, Ban This Filth!
 Letters From the Mary Whitehouse Archive (2012), was edited by Ben Thompson.

 2014 saw the publication of "The Art Of Smallfilms", a book exploring the archives of Smallfilms and the world of Oliver Postgate and Peter Firmin.
 The book is the first to examine their work in minute detail.
 It was conceived and edited by Jonny Trunk and has a foreword by Stewart Lee.

 Trunk also features frequently in the 2011 book Retromania by Simon Reynolds: "Cheezy sleaze and sepia–toned melancholy seem unlikely bedfellows at first glance.
 But in his 1935 travel book Journey Without Maps, Graham Greene put his finger on or near the place where musty and lustful meet.
 He wrote about how ‘seediness has a very deep appeal…it seems to satisfy, temporarily, the sense of nostalgia for something lost; it seems to represent a stage further back.’
 With their aura of wistful reverie and faded decay, the sounds exhumed by Trunk offer a portal into Britain's cultural unconscious."